wp-plugins/game-schedules/readme.txt

 Manages sports team schedules including: game times, dates, opponents, locations, results, and links to media (stories on games).
 Includes shortcodes and widgets to display schedules and a countdown timer from the current time to then next game or next home game.

 The Game Schedules plugin creates a custom post type (sched_games), installs an editor for this post type, and provides a shortcode and a widget to display schedules as simple html tables.
 It also creates a shortcode and a widget to display a countdown timer to the next scheduled game.
-The plugin user interface, not the admin page, is now (v 2.0) internationalized and a Croatian translation is included with the distribution.
+The plugin user interface, not the admin page, is internationalized (as of v 2.0) and a Croatian translation is included with the distribution.

 The plugin supports as many team schedules as you need based on unique schedule IDs.
-For example, 1=Varsity Schedule (for 2011), 2=JV Schedule (for 2012), 3=Frosh Schedule (for 2012), 1=Varsity Schedule (for 2011), .
-It also supports multiple years, so you can keep an archive of past results, current schedules and results, and/or future schedules.
+For example: 1=Varsity Schedule (for 2012), 2=JV Schedule (for 2012), 3=Frosh Schedule (for 2012), and 4=Varsity Schedule (for 2013).
+It supports multiple years, so you can keep an archive of past results, current schedules and results, and/or future schedules.
 Countdown timers can be attached to any schedule ID.

 Use the Edit Game Schedule screen (screenshot-2) to enter the Scheduled Games.
 The available fields are:

 * Title: The post title is for internal admin use only.
 The title is displayed only on the admin pages.
 I suggest using the title to simplify game organization and sorting.
 For example, titling a game "2012-02-06 Oceanside" makes it easy to find sixth game (06) on the JV schedule (02) for the year 2012 in the editor's list of games.
-Then games will sort in a convenient order.
+Properly titled games will sort in a convenient order.
 * Schedule ID: An integer is recommended and tested.
 Other strings, maybe "G-V" for "Girls Varsity" should work but are as yet lightly tested.
 Defaults to 1.
 * Game Year: Four digit year.
 E.g., "2012", defaults to current year.
 [Make sure it's a legit year!]
 * Game Day: Select a date from the dropdown.